nukata/lisp-in-cs/IMPLEMENTATION-NOTES.md

   since they are not variables.

-- `*version*` is a three-element list: the (internal) version number, the implementing language, and the name of implementation.
+- `*version*` is a three-element list: the version number, the implementing language, and the name of implementation.

 - (`macro` _args_ _body_) is a special form that evaluates to a sort of